-The intestine is the organ, of the digestive system, where nutrients, from the food you eat, are absorbed into the blood.
-The whole organ includes both the small and large intestine.
-The small intestine digests the food, while the large intestine absorbs water from the undigested remnants, thereby forming a stool.
+Why should we care about our beneficial intestinal microflora?
+The intestine is the digestive system organ that absorbs nutrients from your food.
+The whole organ includes both the small and large intestines.
+The small intestine digests the food, while the large intestine absorbs water from the undigested remnants, forming a stool.

-If the composition of microflora significantly decreases, the condition of the digestive system will worsen, causing skin problems, disrupting the functionality of the whole gut, and increasing the vulnerability to viral diseases.
-This combination of symptoms indicates dysbiosis, which is usually caused by malnutrition, infectious diseases, stress, and constant consumption of antibiotics.
+Suppose the composition of beneficial intestinal microflora significantly decreases.
+In that case, the condition of the digestive system will worsen, causing skin problems, disrupting the functionality of the whole gut, and increasing the vulnerability to viral diseases.
+This combination of symptoms indicates dysbiosis.

-Some foods contain useful bacteria within them.
-Food products, like kefir and yoghurt, usually include probiotics, while fruits & vegetables, oats, and brans contain essential nutritional fibre.
-However, this may not be enough to support the body, and it’s possible that the treatment of dysbacteriosis would require drugs or dietary supplements if the case is severe.
+Some foods contain Useful intestinal microflora bacteria.
+Food products like kefir and yoghurt usually include probiotics, whole fruits & vegetables, oats, and bran containing essential nutritional fibre.
+However, this may not be enough to support the body.
+Besides, treating dysbacteriosis might require drugs or dietary supplements if the case is severe.

-Constipation is one of the most common symptoms of dysbacteriosis, although different cases of the illness determine the frequency of this digestive disorder.
-If constipation only occurs once or twice a day and the excretory process is not painful, then there is no need to worry about it.
+Constipation is one of the most common symptoms of dysbacteriosis, although different illnesses determine the frequency of this digestive disorder.
+If constipation only occurs once or twice a day.
 However, extremely infrequent toilet visits (once every few days) are a huge concern, and it is vital to take action against it as soon as possible.

 This one is our most comprehensive food and drink test.
 The test analyses your client’s IgG antibody reactions to 208 food and drink ingredients.
 This test will highlight their food triggers and help you formulate an IgG-guided elimination diet together.